Equal Rights Beyond Borders: History

-In 2016, the EU-Turkey declaration of March 18, 2016 was signed.
-This declaration of intent on the admission and repatriation of refugees led to thousands of refugees being stuck on the Greek islands and prevented them from traveling to the European mainland.
-As a result, the so-called EU hotspots that had existed since 2015 effectively became detention and deportation centers.
+In March 2016, the EU-Turkey Statement of 18 March 2016 was agreed.
+Following its implementation, thousands of people on the move were confined to the Greek islands and prevented from traveling to the Greek mainland.
+As a result, the so-called "EU-hotspots", which had existed since 2015, effectively developed into facilities combining reception, detention, and deportation functions.

-Against this backdrop, some young lawyers trained in Germany traveled to the Greek island of Chios in a spontaneous show of solidarity to provide legal support to asylum seekers arriving there by boat.
-In coordination with Greek lawyers, a solidarity network was set up, initially under the name Refugee Law Clinics Abroad.
-As a result, young law students from Germany started to regularly travel to Chios to offer free legal advice for a few weeks.
-In 2016, the non-profit, registered association Equal Rights Beyond Borders was established co-founded by Clara Bünger who is now a member of the German Bundestag and who helped open and set up the organization's first office on Chios in 2017.
-This resulted in one of the first NGO-run legal information centers on Chios.
+Against this backdrop, some young lawyers trained in Germany traveled to the Greek island of Chios to provide legal support to asylum seekers arriving there by boat.
+In coordination with Greek lawyers, they established a solidarity network, initially under the name "Refugee Law Clinics Abroad".
+Law students from Germany subsequently began traveling regularly to Chios for limited periods to offer free legal advice.

+In 2016, the non-profit registered association Equal Rights Beyond Borders e.V. was founded.
+Among its co-founders was Clara Bünger, who later became a member of the German Bundestag.
+In 2017, she was involved in establishing and setting up the organization's first office on Chios, which became one of the first NGO-run legal information centers on the island.

-The organization opened its office in Athens in 2018 and an office in Berlin in 2019.
-Since 2021, the organization has also been supporting refugees from its newest office on the Greek island of Kos, which is home to the last remaining pre-removal detention center on the Greek islands.
-The conditions in the camp have been criticized several times in the past by journalists and human rights organizations.
+The organization opened an office in Athens in 2018 and an office in Berlin in 2019.
+Since 2021, it has also been supporting people on the move from its newest office on the Greek island of Kos, which hosts a Closed Controlled Access Center (CCAC).
+The conditions in the camp on Kos have been criticized several times in the past by journalists and human rights organizations.
 In addition to inhumane living conditions, the detention of families, children and vulnerable people, such as pregnant women or victims of sexualized violence, was particularly criticized.
-In February 2023, the organization criticized the detention of minors on Kos together with terre des hommes.
+In February 2023, the organization, together with terre des hommes, issued a public statement concerning the detention of minors on Kos.